Local help in Ayrshire

 Computer support should also be age-friendly, because a serious slice of the work is with older people who just want somebody patient.
 Nobody gets talked down to here.
 If something needs explaining four times, it gets explained four times, clearly, without a sigh.
 That is non-negotiable.

 Recognise any of these?
-If so, you are probably on the right page.
+If so, you are in the right place.

 - Several smaller tech annoyances piling up across computer, phone, printer and Wi-Fi